Bilawal says he supports govt efforts to engage world

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Chairman of Pakistan People’s Party (PPP), Bilawal Bhutto, said on Tuesday that for the sake greater national interest, everyone should support Pakistan’s efforts to engage the world, and for this reason, he would support the government’s efforts unconditionally.
+ISLAMABAD: The Pakistan People’s Party (PPP) Chairman Bilawal Bhutto said on Tuesday that for the sake greater national interest, everyone should support Pakistan’s efforts to engage the world, and for this reason, he would support the government’s efforts unconditionally.

-The PPP chairman posted messages on Twitter, in which he said that he would continue to provide constructive criticism when needed.

 While appreciating the tweet of Bilawal, Parliamentary Leader of the PPP in the Senate Sherry Rehman said that on Twitter, “This is how it’s done.
 To us Pakistan’s interests in the global arena come first.
 Not political point scoring.”